open-telemetry/opamp-spec/specification.md

     // Flags is a bit mask.
 Values below define individual bits.

+    // The server asks the agent to report full AgentDescription.
+    ReportAgentDescription   = 0x00000001;

-    // The server asks the agent to report effective config.
+    // The server asks the agent to report full EffectiveConfig.
 This bit MUST NOT be
     // set if the Agent indicated it cannot report effective config by setting
     // the ReportsEffectiveConfig bit to 0 in StatusReport.capabilities field.
-    ReportEffectiveConfig = 0x00000001;
+    ReportEffectiveConfig    = 0x00000002;

-    // The server asks the agent to report package statuses.
+    // The server asks the agent to report full RemoteConfigStatus.
 This bit MUST NOT be
+    // set if the Agent indicated it cannot accept remote config by setting
+    // the AcceptsRemoteConfig bit to 0 in StatusReport.capabilities field.
+    ReportRemoteConfigStatus = 0x00000004;

+    // The server asks the agent to report full PackageStatuses.
+This bit MUST NOT be
     // set if the Agent indicated it cannot report package status by setting
-    // the ReportsPackagesStatus bit to 0 in StatusReport.capabilities field.
+    // the ReportsPackageStatuses bit to 0 in StatusReport.capabilities field.
-    ReportPackagesStatus   = 0x00000002;
+    ReportPackageStatuses     = 0x00000008;
 }
 ```